• Proposed

 Preliminarily phylogenetic research has shown multiple species with the name Ramaria aurantiisiccescens applied; more work is needed.

-Field identification of Ramaria is often very difficult, with macromorphological differences being subtle and often intergrading (especially in older fruitbodies).
+Field identification of Ramaria is often very difficult, with macromorphological differences being subtle and often integrating (especially in older sporocarps)

 Why suggested for a Global Red List Assessment?